kunal1383/Ineuron_scraper_2/README.md

 3. The script will fetch course details, create a PDF, and store the data in both the SQLite database and MongoDB.

-4. You can find the generated PDF in the `output` directory.
+4. You can find the generated PDF in the `courses_pdf` directory.